Loading information...

 5. Loan Term: The length of the loan also impacts the interest rate.
 Longer-term loans usually have higher rates due to the increased risk over time.

-Interest Rates in Various Financial Situations
+Understand How Do Interest Rates Work in Various Financial Situations

 Interest rates impact a wide range of financial products and services.
 Here’s how they work in different scenarios: